+Lower your hemoglobin A1C levels, which helps slow down the advancements of diabetic macular edema.
+Hence, protects your vision.
 Eye treatments like the previous laser treatments, which seal off capillaries to stop leakage.
-Now, eye injections are better able to protect blood vessel growth and leakage.
+Now, eye injections are better able to protect against blood vessel growth and leakage.

-Having Diabetic Macular Edema should involve mainly the sugar test to see the balance of blood sugar levels using a glucometer which syncs with the diabetes management app.
+Diabetic Macular Edema should involve mainly the sugar test to see the balance of blood sugar levels.
+Moreover, you can use a glucometer which syncs with the diabetes management app.
 The sugar in blood will decide the severity of this progressive disease of the eyes.
 This will not only be able to control the progression of the disease but also prevent the damage it causes.
 Normal sugar levels also have various other benefits like better diabetes management.